elastic/kibana/docs/development/plugins/data/server/kibana-plugin-plugins-data-server.ifieldsubtype.md

 > Warning: This API is now obsolete.
 >
 > Please import from the package kbn/es-query directly.
-This import will be eprecated in v8.0.0.
+This import will be deprecated in v8.0.0.
 >

 <b>Signature:</b>